INTRODUCTION

 It is crucial to consume omega-3-rich foods regularly to support bone strength.
 Some of the best dietary sources include:

-- Walnuts And Hemp Seeds: Nutritious options that contribute to overall bone and joint health, supporting long-term mobility.
+- Walnuts and Hemp Seeds: Nutritious options that contribute to overall bone and joint health, supporting long-term mobility.

 HOW TO INCREASE OMEGA-3 INTAKE